nmstate/nmstate.github.io/index.md

 The networking state is described by a pre-defined schema.
 Reporting of current state and changes to it (desired state) both conform to the schema.
+Changes to the current state are applied in a stateless and idempotent manner.

 Nmstate is aimed to satisfy enterprise needs to manage host networking through a northbound declarative API and multi provider support on the southbound.